mork-optimization/mork/docs/examples/TSP.md

 in a desired position.
 Regardless of the type of movement intended (Eager or Lazy), the following methods have to be
 implemented:

-- `boolean isValid()`: true if the solution obtained after the move is feasible
-- `void execute()`: execute the move, the procedure changes the solution
+- `boolean _execute()`: execute the move, return false if the move is not applied for any reason, or the solution does not change
 - `double getValue()`: this procedure calculates the difference between the value of the solution that would be obtained if the movement were carried out, and the value of the current target solution.
-This method does NOT perform the movement, the solution (and its structures) do not change.
+This method does NOT perform the movement, the solution (and its structures) must not change.
 - `boolean improves()` : returns true if applying the move results in a better solution than the current one.

 The easiest implementation of this class is depicted below.